psteinb/hpc-in-a-day/_episodes/03-04-bonus-mpi-for-pi.md

 teaching: 45
 exercises: 10
 questions:
-- "What issued the message passing interface (MPI)?"
+- "What is the message passing interface (MPI)?"
 - "How do I exploit parallelism using the message passing interface (MPI)?"
 objectives:
 - "Explain how message passing allows performing computations in more than 1 computer at the same time."